Goals

 You have previously used step to execute a single line of C, today you'll use stepi to execute a single assembly instruction.
 This is Real Deal of single-stepping.

-The gdb display command sets an expression to be auto-printed after each step.
+The gdb display command adds an expression to be auto-printed after each step.
 The useful display command display/i $pc auto-prints the $pc.
-As you single-step, the auto-print expression will display instruction that is coming up next.
+As you single-step, this auto-print expression will display the instruction that is coming up next.

 (gdb) display/i $pc